0mp/bash-completion-freebsd/README.md

 ## Caveats

-Although the [pkg upstream](https://github.com/freebsd/pkg) ship some Bash completion for pkg(8) it does not conflict with our implementation of the pkg(8) completion.
+Although the [pkg upstream](https://github.com/freebsd/pkg) ships some Bash completion for pkg(8) it does not conflict with our implementation of the pkg(8) completion.
 The reason is that the upstream completion file is installed into `/usr/local/etc/bash_completion.d/` while our completion is installed into